-Connection Parameter Description / Specification Details Example CGP Consecutive good packets between TB and TE CGP parameter specification: cgp = "CGP" EQUAL The CGP parameter MUST consist of N times minimum 1 digit and represent a statistic of consecutive good packets in the received RTP stream CGP=0.0.2.1.6.15329.23 cgp-param = 1DIGIT "."
+Connection Parameter Description / Specification Details Example CGP Consecutive good packets between TB and TE CGP parameter specification: The CGP parameter MUST consist of N times minimum 1 digit and represent a statistic of consecutive good packets in the received RTP stream CGP=0.0.2.1.6.15329.23 cgp = "CGP" EQUAL cgp-param cgp-param = 1DIGIT "."
 1DIGIT "."
-1DIGIT PS Packets Sent PS parameter specification: The PS parameter MUST consist of minimum 1 digit and represent the total number of packets that were sent in the received RTP stream.
-(PS= Pr + PD) PS=20354 20354 packets sent in the RTP stream. ps = "PS" EQUAL ps-param ps-param = 1DIGIT OS Octets Sent The OS 1 digit a that we have that we Octets Sent The OS parameter MUST consist of minimum 1 digit and represent the statistcs of octets OS=3218 at were sent in the received RTP stream.
-3218 octets sent in the RTP stream. os-param = 1DIGIT OR Octets Received OR parameter specification: The OR parameter MUST consist of minimum 1 digit and represent the statistics of octets Number of all good octets received on the connection in the report period.
-OR=43218 43218 octets received in the RTP stream. or-param = 1DIGIT Good octets are all octets that arrived in time to be inserted in the voice stream and are not discarded for any reason (e.g., buffer overrun).
-IE Impairments The IE parameter MUST consist of minimum 1 digit and represent the impairments from low-bit codecs and packet loss.
-IE=10 10 impairments from low- bit codecs and packet loss.
-TCLW Telephony echo signal attenuation The TCLW parameter MUST consist of minimum 1 digit and is a single number that indicates how well the telephone attenuates it's echo signal.
+1DIGIT PS Packets Sent The PS parameter MUST consist of minimum 1 digit and represent the total number of PS=20354 PS parameter specification: packets that were sent in the received RTP stream.
+(PS= Pr + PD) 20354 packets sent in the RTP stream. ps = "PS" EQUAL ps-param ps-param = 1DIGIT os Octets Sent The OS parameter MUST consist of minimum 1 digit and represent the statistics of octets OS=3218 OS parameter specification: that were sent in the received RTP stream.
+3218 octets sent in the RTP stream. os = "OS" EQUAL os-param os-param = 1DIGIT OR The OR parameter MUST consist of minimum 1 digit and represent the statistics OR=43218 OR parameter specification: of octets Number of all good octets received on the connection in the report period.
+43218 octets received in the RTP stream. or = "OR" EQUAL or-param Good octets are all octets that arrived in time to be inserted in the voice stream and are not or-param = 1DIGIT discarded for any reason (e.g., buffer overrun).
+IE Impairments The IE parameter MUST consist of minimum 1 digit and represent the impairments from IE=10 low-bit codecs and packet loss.
+10 impairments from low- bit codecs and packet loss.
+TCLW Telephony echo signal attenuation The TCLW parameter MUST consist of minimum 1 digit and is a single number that TCLW=40 indicates how well the telephone attenuates it's echo signal.
 TCL is expressed in dB.
-TCLW=40 40 dB
+40 dB